 debating and communicating religious belief, worldviews and philosophical ideas and answering and asking ultimate questions posed by these

-At Franche Community Primary School we take pride in being “an exceptionally nurturing school.”
-OFSTED 2015.
+At Franche Community Primary School we take pride in knowing that our pupils describe their school as, “a place where everyone is welcome ... they feel safe and well cared for.”
+OFSTED 2019.
 Our Franche Values underpin all that we do across the whole school community and they inform our planning for teaching and learning in all subject areas.
 Through our personal, social, health and economic education (PSHE) our aim is to ensure children are equipped to be able to make positive choices and take responsibility for these different aspects of their lives.
 Our PSHE curriculum takes the needs of our individual learners into account and incorporates all aspects of the RSE requirements.
 We have been ‘early adopters’ of the Relationships and Sex Education (RSE) curriculum which will become statutory nationally in September 2020, the policy for which can be found below.
 Our PSHE curriculum takes into account the RSE requirements and is therefore taught according to the following themes:

 Living in the wider world

 Technology has become an essential part of our everyday lives and therefore the Computing Curriculum has been designed to prepare and teach children about how technology can make a difference to the world.